The WBA has created this page to identify resources and share information to help businesses.

 Wyoming Public Health Orders/Directives

-Please see below for a list of orders and declarations issued by the Wyoming Governor’s Office or Wyoming State Health Officer.
+Please click the link for a list of orders and declarations issued by the Wyoming Governor’s Office or Wyoming State Health Officer.
 See all the orders

 County Specific: As Wyoming’s state public health orders are eased, some counties may have different guidelines for businesses depending on local health data.
 Counties may seek variances from the statewide public health orders, which are then reviewed by the county and state health officers.
 For a variance to be approved, businesses and places of worship may have to develop and execute social distancing and sanitizing procedures for their employees and the public to ensure they can operate safely.
 The Wyoming Department of Health is continuing to review county variance requests as they are received.
 A map with links to each of the county orders is available here: https://www.arcgis.com/apps/opsdashboard/index.html